Highpoint2000/webserver-scanner/README.md

 - If the server is locked, the scanner will no longer work

 ## History:

+### v2.1 (SERVER BASED VERSION - only works from web server version 1.2.6 - older versions must take the plugin version 1.3c oder 1.3d !!!)
+- Mobile control for autoscan
+- CSV log files (RAW + filtered) and HTML log files (RAW + filtered) can be saved automatically in /web/logs
+- Time in Logfiles can be set to UTC
+- HTML-Logfiles has 5 seconds autorefresh inside
+- Logfiles can be download with RDS-Logger CSV- & HTML Buttons (You need RDS-Logger Plugin from v1.5) or via DX-Alert email (You need DX-Alert Plugin v.
+2.0a)

 ### v2.0 (SERVER BASED VERSION - only works from web server version 1.2.6 - older versions must take the plugin version 1.3c oder 1.3d !!!)
 - Automatic background scan when no user is connected or automatic start when the web server is started